Department-of-Design/Kevins-Awesome-Macros/wait_for_bed_edge/README.md

      ```

 2. **Configuring `exclude_object`:**
-   - This is required for excluding parts of prints if needed.
+   - This is required for the macro to work and used in Klipper for excluding parts of prints if needed.
 There's more info [here](https://www.klipper3d.org/Exclude_Object.html).

 3. **Installing the Macro:**
    - Run the [Quick Install guide](https://github.com/Department-of-Design/Kevins-Awesome-Macros?tab=readme-ov-file#quick-install) and, when prompted, select option `2` to install the "wait for bed edge temp" macro.